 - You’re on your own.
 No matter the size or quality of your network, for the most part, this is a solo journey.
 Sure, someone might help make a connection here and there, and sometimes you might score based on a relationship you have, but in most cases, and certainly along most of the way, you’re on your own and you better be ready to own it.
 You have to be prepared, relentless, patient and have the mental fortitude to own your job hunt and realize that you make your own breaks.

 - The odds are stacked against you.
 These days, you’re competing against hundreds of other candidates for the same roles.
 Even if you are incredibly qualified for something, chances are, there’s plenty of others that are as well.
-The days of resumes and cover letters are just not enough any more.
+The days of resumes and cover letters have to be crafted in a way that, the interviewer must immediately be impressed upon glancing it.
+If you feel that your resume lacks the factor of looking professional enough to impress someone, click on More Info to find spectacular templates for traditional, modern and professional resumes and CVs.
 You need to be bold, creative and somehow unique in your approach to the jobs you apply to.

 - Be picky.
 Of all the things I’ve learned later in life, this was the hardest to come to terms with.
 The old adage was, the more you applied to, the more chances you’ve got at something.
 I actually disagree.
 By over-applying, you’re doing yourself a disservice in a couple ways.
 For one, you’re probably not putting your best foot forward because you’re spread too thin trying to apply to everything which in turn makes you an easy “no”.
 The second is that you’re probably applying to jobs that aren’t the best fit if you really dig in to it.
 By scaling back the # of jobs you apply to and really forcing yourself to only apply to ones that truly excite you, you’ll be much better off by spending more time on less, and putting yourself in a much better position for a response.